 Today I have a new tool for benchmarking hard drives (AJA System Test 2.1) found and made a little test with it.
 I was interested in whether it is a disadvantage - in terms of the transfer speed of the hard drive - if I connect my external USB 3 hard drive to mine USB 3 hub instead of plugging it directly into the USB port on my MacBook Pro.

 The test runs with the AJA program in such a way that the program writes and reads 4 GB of data (the size can be selected) on the hard disk.
 During this time, the data rate is measured and recorded in a graphic.
 The average value for reading and writing speed is also determined and displayed.

-Note: Of course, the screenshots only show the average values from one test.
-Often these vary by 5 to 10 Mbytes per second, so that no significant difference can be seen when comparing "directly at the USB port" and "via the hub".
+Note: Of course, the screenshots only show the average values of one test each.
+These often vary by 5 to 10 MB per second, so that no significant difference can be seen when comparing “directly at the USB port” and “via the hub”.

-A difference between the "WD 2TB MyPassport" and the "Seagate Expansion Media" can be clearly seen on the other hand.
-The Seagate hard drive shovels the data back and forth with a good 70 MB / s more - whether on the Mac or on the hub. ;-)
+A difference between the "WD 2TB MyPassport" and the "Seagate Expansion Media" is clearly visible.
+The Seagate hard drive shovels the data back and forth at a good 70 MB/s more – whether on the Mac or on the hub. ;-)

 In order to make the test a little more transparent, I would like to list the devices that I have used here:

 - Software for the benchmarks: AJA System Test 2.1

 - Western Digital hard drive (2,5 inch / 2 TB / model “My Passport Ultra”)